30 examples of ranking survey questions

 Do you need to trim your tool stack?
 Use this ranking survey question to understand which tools employees value most.

-What do you need to work from home?
-Rank items in order of importance.
+What items do you need most to work from home?

 Use this ranking survey question to better understand your employees’ needs and your budget for work-from-home (WFH) equipment.